 We recognise that parents are children's first and most enduring educators and we value the contribution they make.
 We recognise the role that parents have played and their future role in educating their children.
-We work closely with our families through;
+We work closely with our families through offering a range of different opportunities to join in with school life, and adapting these to suit the needs of different families.
+For example, we invite all parents and carers to;